sybrohee/besolverd/README.md

 # analyse_results.R

 This R script creates barplot from the results produced by besolverd.py.
-There is a variety of figures that can be produced from the benchmarking aralysis and this script produces only a small part of them.
-It requires R with the libraries optparse and data.table.
+There is a variety of barplots that can be produced from the benchmarking aralysis and this script produces only a small part of them.
+It requires R with the libraries optparse, data.table and ggplot2.
+Moreover, as the bars are close together, some boxplots are also used for comparisons between the different centers.

 ## RUNNING EXAMPLE
 ### Command